Running Borderlands 3 Mods

 Info for Linux Users

-The PluginLoader (DLL) version will be the easiest to get running – if you
+or Steam’s own Proton.
+The PluginLoader (DLL) version will be the easiest

-try the EXE version you’ll have to make sure to be running both the game
+version of B3HM, you’ll have to make sure to be running both the game and B3HM

 A “legacy” modding method for Linux users is still available as well, though it takes more setup and technical knowhow.
 Check out apocalyptech’s bl3hotfixmodding repo for a general overview of the technique, and a mitmproxy-based script to handle loading mods and getting the hotfix injection working right.
-That page doesn’t go into all the details necessary to get mitmproxy up and running for this purpose, but feel free to ask apocalyptech about it in Shadow’s Evil Hideout.
+That page doesn’t go into all the details necessary to get mitmproxy up and running for this purpose, but feel free to ask apocalyptech about it.